Mayurwagh98/JS-notes/JS-README.md

 <!--   4.
 For much more detail, and coverage of operators see the Mozilla Developer Network (MDN)'s "Expressions and Operators"
     (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators). -->

-   ## Vlues and Types
+  ## Values & Types

+If you ask an employee at a phone store how much a certain phone costs, and they say "ninety-nine, ninety-nine" (i.e., $99.99), they're giving you an actual numeric dollar figure that represents what you'll need to pay (plus taxes) to buy it.
+If you want to buy two of those phones, you can easily do the mental math to double that value to get $199.98 for your base cost.

+If that same employee picks up another similar phone but says it's "free" (perhaps with air quotes), they're not giving you a number, but instead another kind of representation of your expected cost ($0.00) -- the word "free."

+When you later ask if the phone includes a charger, that answer could only have been either "yes" or "no."

+In very similar ways, when you express values in a program, you choose different representations for those values based on what you plan to do with them.

-    1. There different representations for values are called types in programming terminology.
-JavaScript has built-in types for each of these so called primitive    values:
+These different representations for values are called *types* in programming terminology.
+JavaScript has built-in types for each of these so called *primitive* values:

-    * When you need to do math, you want a number.
+* When you need to do math, you want a `number`.
-    * When you need to print a value on the screen, you need a string (one or more characters, words, sentences).
+* When you need to print a value on the screen, you need a `string` (one or more characters, words, sentences).
-    * When you need to make a decision in your program, you need a boolean (true or false).
+* When you need to make a decision in your program, you need a `boolean` (`true` or `false`).

-    2. Values that are included directly in the source code are called literals. string literals are surrounded by double quotes "..." or single quotes ('...') -- the only difference is stylistic preference. number and boolean literals are just presented as is (i.e., 42, true, etc.).
+Values that are included directly in the source code are called *literals*. `string` literals are surrounded by double quotes `"..."` or single quotes (`'...'`) -- the only difference is stylistic preference. `number` and `boolean` literals are just presented as is (i.e., `42`, `true`, etc.).
-    3. Consider:

-    ```
-      "I am a string";
-      'I am also a string';

-      42;

-      true;
-      false;
-    ```